DISTRICT COVID-19 UPDATES

 COVID-19 INFORMATION & FAQ

-**NOTE: The following information on the coronavirus is from the NYS Department of Health and NYS Education Department.
+**NOTE: The following health information on the coronavirus is from the NYS Department of Health and NYS Education Department.
 Additional updates provided by the Tonawanda City School District.

 A new coronavirus called 2019 Novel (new) Coronavirus (COVID-19) was first found in Wuhan, Hubei Province, China.
 This virus had not been found in humans before.
 This coronavirus can lead to fever, cough and trouble breathing or shortness of breath.
 There are currently thousands of newly diagnosed cases every day across the globe, including in the United States.